jonashuberts/KalimbaTiles/README.md

 - [x]  **Notes Setting Function**: Customize your learning experience with adjustable note settings.
 - [x]  **Keyboard Integration**: Connect seamlessly with your keyboard for enhanced control.
+- [ ]  **Device Selection**: Fine-tune your experience with device-specific settings.
+Check out the [device selection settings](https://yesviz.com/viewport/).
+- [ ]  **Support different scales**: To be able to play various songs outside the c-minor scale.
 - [ ]  **Automatic Note Length Adjustment**: Effortlessly adjust note length for a more dynamic playing experience.
+- [ ]  **English code comments**: So everyone understands the code.
 - [ ]  **Color Settings**: Personalize the app interface with customizable color settings.
-- [ ]  **Device Selection**: Fine-tune your experience with device-specific settings.
-Check out the [device selection settings](https://yesviz.com/viewport/).

 ## Libraries Used:

-Kalimba Tiles is powered by the following libraries:
+The following libraries power Kalimba Tiles:

 - [MidiPlayerJS](https://github.com/grimmdude/MidiPlayerJS): A versatile MIDI player for seamless integration of MIDI files.
 - [soundfont-player](https://github.com/danigb/soundfont-player): Enhance your kalimba sounds with this flexible SoundFont player.